langjeff/HW_03_JS_PasswordGen/README.md

+# Javascript Password Generator

+The purpose of this application is to generate a random password by prompting the user for a password length and what time of characters they want included in the password: lowercase, uppercase, numbers, and special characters.

-# HW_03_JS_PasswordGen
+# Deployment
-## Building a password generator with JavaScript

-# APP CRITERIA & APPROACH

-### GIVEN I need a new, secure password
-### WHEN I click the button to generate a password
-### THEN I am presented with a series of prompts for password criteria
-### WHEN prompted for password criteria
-### THEN I select which criteria to include in the password
-### WHEN prompted for the length of the password
-### THEN I choose a length of at least 8 characters and no more than 128 characters
-### WHEN prompted for character types to include in the password
-### THEN I choose lowercase, uppercase, numeric, and/or special characters
-### WHEN I answer each prompt
-### THEN my input should be validated and at least one character type should be selected
-### WHEN all prompts are answered
-### THEN a password is generated that matches the selected criteria
-### WHEN the password is generated
-### THEN the password is either displayed in an alert or written to the page

-# PSUEDOCODE
+# Psuedocode and Logic

 _Action: user clicks button_
 - prompt for length between 8 & 128 characters
 - store answer as numeric variable (to be used later in for loop for generating password)
 - create arrays for lowercase, numeric, & special character types (use toUpper() on lowercase for upper case array.)
   _confirm: you will need to chose at least one character type for your password_
 - confirm for lowercase
 - store answer as boolean variable
 - confirm for uppercase